xinyun2000/PaperNotes/GPT-NER Named Entity Recognition via Large Language Models.md

 3. #### Self-verification

-   - Ask it self whether the word it labels belong to the classification which we ask it to output
+   - Ask itself whether the word it labels belongs to the classification which we ask it to output

    - prompt: